-- Understand life stage energy and nutrient requirements of well animals (dog, cat, horse, cow)\ dog, cat, horse, cow - Identify common grains and forages - Understand key nutritional factors in disease conditions\ - be familiar with therapeutic foods\ - Understand current developments in nutritional supplements and additives including benefits and potential toxicities\ - Understand and identify substances that when ingested result in toxicity: - identify common poisonous plants\ - o be familiar with substances (organic and inorganic) that cause toxicity\ - Develop and communicate hospital nutrition protocols\
+- Understand life stage energy and nutrient requirements of well animals (dog, cat, horse, cow) dog, cat, horse, cow - Identify common grains and forages - Understand key nutritional factors in disease conditions - be familiar with therapeutic foods - Understand current developments in nutritional supplements and additives including benefits and potential toxicities - Understand and identify substances that when ingested result in toxicity: - identify common poisonous plants - o be familiar with substances (organic and inorganic) that cause toxicity - Develop and communicate hospital nutrition protocols

-- 5. Given the characteristics of the anesthetic instruments and equipment being used, the veterinary technician will recognize and respond appropriately to equipment malfunctions or inappropriate equipment setup to ensure proper function and provide maximum benefit to ensure safety of the patient and staff. - 6.
+- 3. Given the characteristics of the anesthetic instruments and equipment being used, the veterinary technician will recognize and respond appropriately to equipment malfunctions or inappropriate equipment setup to ensure proper function and provide maximum benefit to ensure safety of the patient and staff. - 4.
 Given the requirements of the anesthetic protocol, the veterinary technician will select, evaluate and adjust equipment to ensure proper function and provide maximum benefit to ensure safety of the patient and staff.

-Course Number and Name: VAT 2122 Board Examination R leview Description: Comprehensive review to assist the student in preparation for state and national certifying examinations for the veterinary technicians.
-The course will review basic science, clinical practices, diagnostics, and ethical concerns.
-Hour Breakdown: Semester Cred it Hours Lecture Lab Contact Hours 2 2 0 30
+Course Number and Name: VAT 2122 Board Examination Review

+Description: Comprehensive review to assist the student in preparation for state and review basic science, clinical practices, diagnostics, and ethical concerns.

+$national\ certifying\ examinations\ for\ the\ veterinary\ technicians.\ The\ course\ will$

+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 2 2 0 30

-1. Complete sample board examinations.
+- 1. Complete sample board examinations.

-2. Review the competencies and objectives from the following:
+- 2. Review the competencies and objectives from the following:

 - a.
-Animal Restraint and Medication
+Pharmacology

 - b.
-Surgical and Hospital Techniques
+Surgical Nursing

 - c.
-Vet Labs
+Dentistry

 - d.
-Animal Anatomy and Physiology
+Laboratory Procedures

 - e.
-Pharmacology
+Animal Nursing

 - f.
-Vet Math
+Diagnostic Imaging

 - g.
-Animal Health Care
+Anesthesia

 - h.
-Clinical Pathology
+Emergency and Critical Care

 - i.
-Principles of Imaging
+Pain Management and Analgesia

 - j.
-Large Animal Procedures

-- k.
-Exotic/Lab Animal Procedures

-- I. Animal Parasites and Disease
+Exotic Animals

-3. Review effective techniques for taking objective type examinations.
+- 3. Review effective techniques for taking objective type examinations.